How To Take CBD

-Most drug tests (using either hair or urine samples) do not test for CBD.
+Most drug tests (using either hair or urine samples) do not test for CBD (cannabidiol).
 Instead, they test for THC.
 THC is the chemical responsible for the high feeling and what most drug tests monitor.
-Quest Diagnostics², a leading drug testing company, states that they don’t offer to test for CBD as part of their employer drug testing program.
-If you regularly get drug tested for work, we recommend taking CBD products that are THC free.
+Quest Diagnostics*, a leading drug testing company, states that they don’t offer to test for CBD as part of their employer drug testing program.
+If you regularly get drug tested for work, we recommend taking products that are THC free.

 Therefore, it is important to note the difference between the full spectrum and isolate CBD products.
 Full spectrum CBD products have less than 0.3% THC, whereas CBD isolates (or crystalline) products are THC free.

 Drug Testing For THC

-Because CBD has a different chemical structure than THC, it is very unlikely that pure CBD would show on a drug test.
-However, CBD products that include trace amounts of THC, like many full spectrum CBD products, if taken in large quantity may produce a positive result for THC on a drug screen.
+Because CBD has a different chemical structure than THC, it is very unlikely that pure cannabidiol would show on a drug test.
+However, CBD full spectrum products that include trace amounts of THC, if taken in large quantity may produce a positive result for THC on a drug screen.

-Tests for THC typically follow a set of protocols established by the Substance Abuse and Mental Health Services Administration (SAMHSA)³.
+Tests for THC typically follow a set of protocols established by the Substance Abuse and Mental Health Services Administration (SAMHSA)*.
 SAMHSA sets a standard for a THC positive urine test at greater than 50 ng/ml with a secondary screen to confirm and rule out false positives.
 It would take a significant amount over a typical daily serving of full spectrum CBD to trigger a positive result.

 Each of us has personal considerations when it comes to drug testing.
 It is worth remembering that if you are restricted from taking illegal drugs and ingest full spectrum CBD products you may fail another test.
 You could fail a lie detector test if you know there is a presence of THC in your product, and you are asked the question, “Have you taken or ingested any illegal substances prohibited by our employment agreement or legal commitment”.